-There is remarkable variety in the guitar speaker market, which is excellent, but choosing what’s best for you can be quite tricky.
-In this KGR review, we list 7 of the best guitar speakers you can buy.
+There is remarkable variety in the guitar-speaker market.
+This is excellent, but choosing what’s best for you can be quite tricky.
+In this KGR Review, we list 7 of the best guitar speakers you can buy.
 We cover everything from all-rounders to genre-specific models.
-Each speaker on this list is well known amongst guitarists, and we tested each of them ourselves based on their accuracy, frequency response, room feel, and build quality.
+Each speaker on this list is well known among guitarists, and we tested each based on their accuracy, frequency response, room feel, and build quality.

 In our tests, we tried to keep the gear we used as consistent as possible for all speakers, but due to their different power ratings, sizes, and impedances, we had to use a variety of amps and cabinets.
 We used a Fender Player Stratocaster and a Shure SM57 for all the recordings during the tests.
 We tried clean, crunch, lightly overdriven, and heavily distorted gain settings for all the speakers to get a full picture of their tonal range.

 Features: Alnico magnet, 50 Watt rating, 8 Ohms

 Benefits: Vintage British voicing, Excellent dynamic response, Broad frequency band